Whistler Blackcomb, British Columbia

 Vancouver International Airport makes air travel as relaxing as possible.
 As soon as you land, if you're arriving from the US or any out-of-country location, your walk to customs is lined by a museum-quality installation featuring Western Canada's local flora, fauna and First Nations culture.
 It's a far cry from the sterile walls of most arrival arenas and just a preview of how welcoming the entire province of British Columbia is.
 Since Vancouver is a major hub, there are multiple daily direct flights from a litany of cities, including New York, Chicago and LA.

 When you land, you're still about two hours south of Whistler, but there are a plethora of shuttle options that offer door-to-door service from the airport to the slopes.
 Pacific Coach Lines offers seven trips per day and will drop you off right where you're staying for $69 CAD one way (remember to check the exchange rate!).
-If you want to grab an Uber or taxi into downtown Vancouver, you can take advantage of Epic Rides insanely cheap $35 CAD round trip to Whistler from Burrard Station (six trips a day and seven on Fridays and Sundays).
+If you want to grab a taxi into downtown Vancouver, you can take advantage of Epic Rides insanely cheap $35 CAD round trip to Whistler from Burrard Station (six trips a day and seven on Fridays and Sundays).
 Renting a car is a great option, too, because once you get on the Sea to Sky Highway, the commute to the mountains is stunning and there's multiple places to take photos if you want to pull off the road.
-If you're staying in the Whistler/Blackcomb village areas, or in the surrounding condos, there's no need for a car, but there's plenty to explore outside the base of the mountain, so if you do decide to get your own wheels, you won't be bummed.
+If you're staying in the Whistler/Blackcomb village areas, or in the surrounding condos, there's no need for a car, but there's plenty of free shuttles to help explore outside the base of the mountain.

 Where to Ride